chesterwizzle/Haikuverse/README.md

 The application has been extended beyond a personal creative tool to include a rich set of community and social features, collectively known as the "Haikuverse."
 This system is built on a secure and scalable serverless backend, enabling users to interact, follow creators, and earn recognition for their contributions.

 *   **Feature Overview:**
     * **Follow System & Poet Network:** Users can follow poets and manage their social connections through the **Poet Network** hub.
 This tabbed interface allows users to view their followers, see who they are following, and find new poets via a privacy-first nickname search.
-The UI dynamically shows follow/unfollow status and follower counts, with optimistic updates for a responsive user experience.
+The entire experience is built for responsiveness, using optimistic UI updates that provide instant visual feedback for all follow/unfollow actions while network requests are handled securely in the background.
     *   **Automated Achievements:** The system automatically recognizes user contributions and awards achievements for milestones like publishing stars, creating constellations, or receiving likes.
     *   **Avatar Customization:** Users can personalize their public profile with animated frames and "flair" (icons) that represent their unlocked achievements.
     *   **Unified Notifications:** A centralized notification screen alerts users to all community interactions, including new comments on their stars, new followers, and achievements they've unlocked.